jrzimmerman/justinzimmerman.net/README.md

   * Test things out locally with `hugo server`
   * Upgrade `pip` and `awscli` with `pip install --upgrade pip awscli`
   * Switch to public folder `cd public`
-  * S3 Upload with Cache Control `aws s3 sync . s3://justinzimmerman.net --force --delete --cache-control max-age=172800 --acl public-read`
+  * S3 Upload with Cache Control `aws s3 sync . s3://justinzimmerman.net --force --delete --cache-control max-age=172800 --acl public-read --profile justinzimmerman`
   * (optional) create a cache invalidation on Cloudfront

 aws cli `sync` will only modify items that need changed, therefore, if cache-control is not working property, empty the bucket, and run the sync command above, do not upload on the s3 dashboard